JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 the parameters to the DI Task, and trigger the OCI Function from OCI Event.

-In the real-life scenario, you will probably want to extend the OCI Function by more parameter checking and error handling, and provide additional debugging messages.
+In the real-life scenario, you will probably want to extend the OCI Function by more checks validating the input parameters, by robust error handling, and by additional debugging messages.
 You might also consider case when single Bucket contains multiple entities and you want to invoke different DI Task depending on the entity.

 # __Resources__